-Summary: A secretary at your small firm, with whom you’re friendly, confides that she has found a new job in another field.
+Question: A secretary at your small firm, with whom you’re friendly, confides that she has found a new job in another field.
+She seems genuinely excited.
+She’s vital to the firm, and finding a replacement will take time, but she mentions she needs to work for a few more weeks before giving notice.
 Should you tell anyone?

 Answer: Technically, you're not obligated to report her treason to your partners and fellow lawyers.
 Indeed, doing so would betray the confidence of a loyal and dedicated coworker and friend.
 But losing a vital staff person, particularly at a small firm, is a drag.
 Try to protect the interests of both the firm and the secretary.
 Tell her, "I feel good about the work you've done, and you know I like you personally.
 But I must share this with the partners so that we'll have enough time to find a suitable replacement."